 With advanced and ever-evolving medical care and technology, there are many more options to treat Congenital Heart Disease.
 Infants born with CHDs are living longer lives with fewer health problems and complications.

-Recommended treatment for Congenital Heart Disease based on a variety of factors.
+Recommended treatment for Congenital Heart Disease is based on a variety of factors.
 A physician will look at the type of congenital heart defect, severity, child’s age and overall health.
 These factors will help them to determine the best course of action.

 Some CHDs require no treatment or can be managed by medication.
 Others require surgery or even heart transplants.